napalm-automation/napalm-automation.github.io/_posts/2017/2017-09-06-napalm-logs-released.md

 ``host``: is extracted from the syslog message, it represents the hostname of the network device.

-``ip``: the IP address we have received the message from.
+``ip``: the IP address the device the message was recevied from.

 ``os``: is the name of the network operating system identified from the syslog message format.

-``timestamp`` is the UTC timestamp when the syslog message has been generated (not when received!).
+``timestamp`` is the UTC timestamp of wen the syslog message was generated, not when received from the device.

 ## Where are these messages available

-These structured messages are then published over various systems such as ZeroMQ (used by default), Kafka, etc. Similarly to the *listener* interface, the *publisher* interface is equally pluggable and the community can always contribute to extend the list of available transports.
+These structured messages are then published over various systems such as ZeroMQ (used by default), Kafka, et al. Similarly to the *listener* interface, the *publisher* interface is equally pluggable and the community can always contribute to extend the list of available transport.

 The outgoing messages are binary serialized using [MessagePack](http://msgpack.org/) and can be consumed using multiple clients.

-Considering that the napalm-logs messages can be used for event-driven automation and eventually trigger completely automatic configuration changes, we must enure the authenticity of the messages.
-For this reason, napalm-logs has been designed with security in mind, and the serialized data is encrypted and signed before being published.
-With these said, the user must ensure that the client connecting to napalm-logs' publisher interface to be designed with the ability to decrypt and check the signature of the read messages.
-For more details and learn how to easily implement the security on the client side, have a look at the [Client Authentication](http://napalm-logs.readthedocs.io/en/latest/authentication/index.html).
+Considering that the napalm-logs messages can be used for event-driven automation and eventually trigger completely automatic configuration changes, we must ensure the authenticity of the messages.
+For this reason napalm-logs has been designed with security in mind, the serialized data is encrypted and signed before being published.
+With that said, the user must also ensure the client connecting to napalm-logs' publisher interface is designed with the ability to decrypt and check the signature of the received messages.
+For more details on  how to easily implement the security on the client side, have a look at the [Client Authentication](http://napalm-logs.readthedocs.io/en/latest/authentication/index.html).

 ## Installation